robotology-legacy/wysiwyd/main/src/modules/kinematicStructureLearning/matlabModuleKS/ReadMe.txt

 	year = {2015}
 }

+If you use this module to find correspondences between two kinematic structures, please refer to:

+@inproceedings{ChangCVPR2016KinematicStructureCorrespondences,
+author = {Hyung Jin Chang and Tobias Fischer and Maxime Petit and Martina Zambelli and Yiannis Demiris}, title = {{Kinematic Structure Correspondences via Hypergraph Matching}}, booktitle = {The IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, pages = {4216--4425}, year = {2016}, month = {June}
+}

-The paper is available from http://www3.imperial.ac.uk/personalrobotics Also the video result is availabe at YouTube - https://www.youtube.com/watch?v=l431rT0S29U
+The papers are available from http://www3.imperial.ac.uk/personalrobotics Also the video results are availabe at YouTube - https://www.youtube.com/watch?v=l431rT0S29U and https://www.youtube.com/watch?v=j_3sOfc1Fyw

-If you have any question, please email to Hyung Jin Chang: hj.chang@imperial.ac.uk
+If you have any question, please email Hyung Jin Chang: hj.chang@imperial.ac.uk